Personal data protection

 The EU has signed a bilateral agreement with the US on the processing and transfer of financial messaging data from the EU to the US for the purposes of the terrorist finance tracking programme.

-The European Data Protection Board (EDPB), formerly the Article 29 Working Party, has the status of an EU body with legal personality and is provided with an independent secretariat.
+The European Data Protection Board (EDPB), formerly the Article 29 Working Party, has the status of an EU body with legal personality and is assisted by an independent secretariat (provided by the EDPS).
 The EDPB brings together the EU’s national supervisory authorities, the EDPS and the Commission.
-The EDPB has extensive powers to determine disputes between national supervisory authorities and to give advice and guidance on key concepts of the GDPR and the Data Protection Law Enforcement Directive.
+The EDPB has extensive powers to decide on disputes between national supervisory authorities and to give advice and guidance on key concepts of the GDPR and the Data Protection Law Enforcement Directive.

 Role of the European Parliament

 Parliament has played a key role in shaping EU legislation in the field of personal data protection by making the protection of privacy a political priority.
-Furthermore, under the ordinary legislative procedure, it has been working on the data protection reform on an equal footing with the Council.
-In 2017, it concluded its work on the last significant piece in the puzzle, the new regulation on privacy and electronic communications, and is waiting expectantly for the Council to finally conclude its work in order to start interinstitutional negotiations.
+Furthermore, under the ordinary legislative procedure, it has been working on data protection reform on an equal footing with the Council.

-Following the tabling of LIBE Committee’s motion on 11 May 2023, Parliament adopted a resolution on the adequacy of the protection afforded by the EU-US Data Privacy Framework, concluding that the EU-US Data Privacy Framework fails to create essential equivalence in the level of protection and calling on the Commission to continue negotiations with its US counterparts but to refrain from adopting the adequacy finding until all the recommendations made in the resolution and the EDPB opinion are fully implemented.
+Following the tabling of the LIBE Committee’s motion, Parliament adopted on 11 May 2023 a resolution on the adequacy of the protection afforded by the EU-US Data Privacy Framework, concluding that the EU-US Data Privacy Framework fails to create essential equivalence in the level of protection and calling on the Commission to continue negotiations with its US counterparts but to refrain from adopting the adequacy finding until all the recommendations made in the resolution and the EDPB opinion are fully implemented.
 The Commission adopted its decision on the EU-US Data Privacy Framework on 10 July 2023.

-Parliament has established a committee of inquiry to investigate the use of Pegasus and equivalent surveillance spyware in the EU’s Member States (PEGA).
-Chaired by MEP Jeroen Lenaers, the PEGA Committee has thoroughly investigated the practices of using spyware to investigate opposition members, journalists, lawyers and civic society activists, as well as how such practices affect democratic processes and individual rights in the EU.
+Parliament established a committee of inquiry to investigate the use of Pegasus and equivalent surveillance spyware in the EU’s Member States (PEGA).
+Chaired by MEP Jeroen Lenaers, the PEGA Committee thoroughly investigated the use of spyware to investigate opposition members, journalists, lawyers and civic society activists, as well as how such practices affect democratic processes and individual rights in the EU.
 During its inquiry, the PEGA Committee consulted leading academics, practitioners and authorities in the EU and worldwide.
 Parliament’s Policy Department prepared reports for the PEGA missions to Poland, Greece and Cyprus.
-The PEGA Committee voted on 8 May 2023 to approve its highly critical final report with recommendations on the investigation into alleged contraventions and maladministration in the application of EU law in relation to the use of Pegasus and equivalent surveillance spyware, and including, among many other points, a recommendation to set up an EU Tech Lab for research and monitoring of the use of spyware against EU citizens.
+The PEGA Committee voted on 8 May 2023 to approve its final report (Rapporteur: MEP Sophia in ‘t Veld) on the investigation into alleged contraventions and maladministration in the application of EU law in relation to the use of Pegasus and equivalent surveillance spyware, and including, among many other points, a recommendation to set up an EU Tech Lab for research and monitoring of the use of spyware against EU citizens.
 Parliament’s recommendation to the Council and the Commission following the PEGA report was adopted by its plenary on 15 June 2023.
 However, the Commission did not provide a timely response to the recommendation and blocked the pilot project of the EU Tech Lab proposed by MEPs.
+In November 2023, Parliament adopted a follow-up resolution on the lack of legislative follow-up by the Commission to the PEGA resolution, and also held a debate in June 2025 on the state of play and follow-up two years after the PEGA recommendations and the illegal use of spyware.